music4classicalguitar/MuseScore-AddNotesFromChords/README.md

 This plugin for [MuseScore 2.x] (http://musescore.org/) expands chords annotations into notes in an already existing staff and voice, which you can choose, that are directly playable by MuseScore.

+Supports chords with note spelling : Standard/(Full) German/Solfeggio/French, lowercase minor chords, lower case bass notes (Style - General - ChordSymbols, Fretboard Diagrams).

+It is possible to transpose the generated notes, e.g.
+- Trumpet melody (B♭) with chords in first staff, transpose all notes a major second higher for C-instruments in a second staff
+- Alto saxophone melody (E♭) with chords, transpose all notes a minor third higher for C-instruments

 By default it does not overwrite notes if already present, but you can choose to do so.

 Note length is up to the next chord.

 To end a chord or leave a measure empty add a chord without any meaning (for MuseScore), e.g. N.C.
 (No Chord).

-Supports Standard/Solfeggio/French in Style - General - ChordSymbols, Fretboard Diagrams.

 For an unpatched version of MuseScore 2.x :